shadiferris/tech-challenge/README.md

 - Monitoring infrastructure, platform, and application metrics capturing traffic, latency, logs error, saturation, node health, and pod performance.
 - Capturing telemetry and user-experience metrics (for example, page load times and error rates) to focus on speed, reliability, and responsiveness.
 - Define the business level SLA’s, and create and track corresponding SLO’s and SLI’s.

-Finally, automated functional and non-functional testing would be integrated into the CI/CD pipeline during releases, including end-to-end tests across all components and dependent services to simulate real user interactions.
+Automate functional and non-functional testing would be integrated into the CI/CD pipeline during releases, including end-to-end tests across all components and dependent services to simulate real user interactions.
+Ensure deployment and rollback plans are current and tested, perform regular disaster recovery and chaos engineering exercies.

+Finally, have SRE/DevOps teams available to own the deployemnt and operations of the website.
+Setup an oncall roster to acknowledge, resolve, escalate and handle incidents.
+Conduct thorough and blameless postmortems and root cause analysis with respective teams to analyse issues, creating plans to address and prevent issues from returning.
+Implement SRE practises, processes, automation, and tooling to ensure the website remains available, stable and reliable.